gmoraitis/algowit.github.io/_tools/research_learn.md

 ---
-title: cGAN
+title: Research-Learn
 category: notes
-description: "Effective data generation for imbalanced learning using conditional generative adversarial networks."
+description: "Toolbox to simplify the design, execution and analysis of machine learning experiments.
+It based on statsmodels, scikit-learn and imbalanced-learn."
-icon: cgan_logo.jpg
+icon: research_learn_logo.png
 website:
 ---